I’ve Just Found I Have the APOE4 Gene… What does this mean?

 6. Nutritional Status

-Your brain requires specific nutrients to function and repair.
+The brain requires specific nutrients to function and repair.

-We often assess:
+We aim to assess:

 • B vitamins